Internal addresses in the Mandelbrot set and Galois groups of polynomials: Narrow Components and Admissibility

 For the grand orbit containing the point with itinerary $\ovl{\1^{n-1}\0}$, all permutations that commute with the dynamics can thus be achieved by analytic continuation around Misiurewicz-Thurston parameters $c_{k,n}$ and the root of the hyperbolic component $1_{1/n}\IntAddr n$ (a loop around the latter induces a transitive cyclic permutation of the periodic orbit containing the periodic point with itinerary $\ovl{\1^{n-1}\0}$).

 Since analytic continuation induces the full symmetric group on the set of grand orbits, the claim follows.

 Note that any permutation of preperiodic points of preperiod $k$ and period $n$ induces a permutation of preperiodic points of preperiod in $\{k-1,k-2,\dots,1,0\}$ and period $n$.
-Analytic continuation takes place in $X_n$ from which finitely many Misiurewicz-Thurston points are removed (and there is an ambiguity at centers of hyperbolic components of period $n$: the critical point should count both as a periodic point and a preperiodic point of preperiod $1$).
+Analytic continuation takes place in $X_n$ from which finitely many Misiurewicz-Thurston points are removed.

-Analogous results can also be derived for the families of \emph{unicritical polynomials}, parametrized in the form $z\mapsto z^d+c$ for $d\ge 2$.
-Again, analytic continuation allows us to achieve all permutations of periodic points that commute with the dynamics; for details, see \cite[Section~12]{IntAdr}.
-Note that the analogous statement for general degree $d$ polynomials is much weaker: the bigger the space of maps, the easier it is to achieve permutations by analytic continuation.
+\heading{Remark on Higher Degree Unicritical Polynomials} Analogous results can also be obtained for the families of \emph{unicritical polynomials}, parametrized in the form $z\mapsto z^d+c$ for $d\ge 2$.
+All our results have generalizations to these families, and analytic continuation makes it possible to achieve all permutations of periodic points that commute with the dynamics; for details, see \cite[Section~12]{IntAdr}.
+Note that it is a much stronger statement to say that all permutations can be achieved by analytic continuation in the one-dimensional space of unicritical polynomials, rather than in the full $d-1$-dimensional space of general degree $d$ polynomials.

+For preperiodic unicritical polynomials of degree $d>2$, there is one more invariant that is preserved under analytic permutation: preperiodic itineraries have the form $\tau=\tau_1\tau_2\dots\tau_k\,\ovl{\tau_{k+1}\dots\tau_{k+n}}$ with $\tau_i\in\{\0,\1,\dots,\dit-\1\}$.
+Analytic continuation can move the preperiodic point with this itinerary to any other preperiodic point with itinerary $\tau'=\tau'_1\tau'_2\dots\tau'_k\,\ovl{\tau'_{k+1}\dots\tau'_{k+n}}$ provided $\tau'_{k+n}-\tau'_k=\tau_{k+n}-\tau_k$ (modulo $d$): not only must the length of preperiod and period be preserved, but also the ``cyclic difference'' between the last preperiodic point and its image point one full period later: both points have the same image, and the cyclic order among all points with that image is preserved.
+All permutations can be achieved that are compatible with the dynamics and that respect this condition.

 A related study was done by Blanchard, Devaney, Keen \cite{BDK}: analytic continuation in the shift locus of degree $d$ polynomials realizes all automorphisms of the shift over $d$ symbols (in the special case of $d=2$, this corresponds to a loop around $\M$, and this interchanges all entries $\0$ and $\1$ in itineraries; indeed, this is the only non-trivial automorphism of the $2$-shift).